dansteingart/without_the_hot_air/pages_md/SEwtHA_18.md

 1.  *To make a difference, renewable facilities have to be country-sized*.
 2. For any renewable facility to make a contribution comparable to our current consumption, *it has to be country-sized*.
 To get a big contribution from wind, we used wind farms with the area of Wales.
 To get a

-<span class="figurenumber">Figure 18.9</span>.
+<div class='caption'><span class="figurenumber">Figure 18.9</span>.
 Production of renewables and nuclear energy in the UK in 2006.
 All powers are expressed per-person, as usual.
-The breakdown of the renewables on the right hand side is scaled up 100-fold vertically.
+The breakdown of the renewables on the right hand side is scaled up 100-fold vertically.</div>

 1.  big contribution from solar photovoltaics, we required half the area of Wales.
 To get a big contribution from waves, we imagined wave farms covering 500 km of coastline.
 To make energy crops with a big contribution, we took 75% of the whole country.
 2. Renewable facilities have to be country-sized because all renewables are so diffuse.
 Table 18.10 summarizes most of the powers-per-unitarea that we encountered in Part I.